Benzee10/bettingtiphub/replit.md

 ## Adding New Ebooks

-### Easy Method: Ebook Generator (Recommended)
-1. Visit `/create-ebook.html` in the browser
-2. Fill out the form with ebook details (title, price, description, benefits, etc.)
-3. Click "Generate Ebook Files"
-4. Download the generated HTML file
-5. Save it in `ebooks/` folder
-6. Copy and paste the homepage card code into `index.html`
-7. Done!
-No coding needed!

-### Manual Method: Template System
+### Template System (Manual Method)
 1. Copy `ebooks/_TEMPLATE.html`
-2. Rename and customize
+2. Rename it (e.g., `ebooks/your-new-ebook.html`)
+3. Customize all sections marked with `<!-- EDIT: -->` comments
+4. **Optional**: Add a cover image:
+   - Save your image in `images/ebook-covers/` folder
+   - Uncomment the "OPTION 1: WITH COVER IMAGE" section in the HTML
+   - Replace the image filename with yours
+   - Delete or comment out "OPTION 2" (gradient style)
-3. Add a card to homepage
+5. Add a card for it on the homepage (`index.html`)
-4. Share the unique URL
+6. Share the unique URL

-See `ebooks/HOW-TO-ADD-NEW-EBOOK.txt` for detailed manual instructions.
+See `ebooks/HOW-TO-ADD-NEW-EBOOK.txt` for detailed step-by-step instructions.

 ## Important Customization Needed
 Before publishing, update in ALL files: